Vasissualiyp/GIZMO-setup/README.md

 This repository contains scripts for setting up and running GIZMO simulations.
 The scripts automate the process of configuring GIZMO, submitting jobs to clusters, and generating initial conditions (ICs) for a Zel'dovich pancake simulation.

+I use this repository to set up and run my GIZMO simulations.
+All things directly related to running GIZMO that I use are in this repository.
+If you are interested in analysis of simulations, check out my GIZMO-analysis repository: https://github.com/Vasissualiyp/GIZMO-analysis

 ## Structure of scripts

 All but one scripts are located in the `scripts` folder.
 It is recommended that you run all scripts from current directory, i.e. `./scripts/gizmo_setup.sh`.